-- A thumbnail appears for each group of files having the same first five characters in the file name. - When [Pair] is on, only pair files (each pair comprising a main file and a sub file) appear. - When [Pair] is off, both single files and pair files all appear. - 2 In the <Select> group, select the frame memory to be assigned.
+- A thumbnail appears for each group of files having the same characters, except for the last three characters, in the file name. - When [Pair] is on, only pair files (each pair comprising a main file and a sub file) appear. - When [Pair] is off, both single files and pair files all appear. - 2 In the frame memory selection area, select the frame memory to be assigned.